Chaste/Chaste.github.io/site/content/docs/user-tutorials/Monodomain3dRabbitHeart.md

 ```

  **Note** if you were doing a 'real' scientific simulation you would want to use a higher
  resolution mesh.
-A version of this can be found on the [http://www.cs.ox.ac.uk/chaste/download.html Chaste download website]
+A version of this can be found on the <https://chaste.cs.ox.ac.uk/old-chaste-data/downloads/data/compat/>.

-Navigate to the "Data" tab, and download either
+Download either
- * [source:/data/public/OxfordRabbitHeart/OxfordRabbitHeart_binary.tgz OxfordRabbitHeart_binary.tgz]  - 599MB, or
+ * OxfordRabbitHeart_binary.tgz  - 599MB, or
- * [source:/data/public/OxfordRabbitHeart/OxfordRabbitHeartWithBath_binary.tgz OxfordRabbitHeartWithBath_binary.tgz]  - 846MB.
+ * OxfordRabbitHeartWithBath_binary.tgz  - 846MB.

 These will probably require HPC resources, and finer ODE and PDE time steps than we used here.